ghostwolf90/iOS-Learning-Resource/README.md

 21. [ThatInbox](https://github.com/Ink/ThatInbox) : ThatInbox is a free and open-source email client
 22. [leanchat-ios](https://github.com/leancloud/leanchat-ios) : 用 LeanCloud 实时通信组件做的社交应用 LeanChat
 23. [News-YC---iPhone](https://github.com/bennyguitar/News-YC---iPhone) : The iPhone version of News/YC, a Hacker News reader and interactive iOS application.
+24. [RealtimeChat](https://github.com/relatedcode/RealtimeChat) : This is a full native iPhone app to create realtime, text based group or private chat with Parse and Firebase.
+25. [NotificationChat](https://github.com/relatedcode/NotificationChat) : This is a full native iPhone app to create realtime, text based group or private chat with Parse.

 #### Apple Watch App
 * [CoolSpot](https://github.com/neonichu/CoolSpot) : The missing Spotify ᴡᴀᴛᴄʜ app.